smuecke/qubolite/README.md

 [scipy](https://scipy.org/) library which can be installed by `pip install scipy` or by installing qubolite with `pip install qubolite[kendall_tau]`.

+For exemplary QUBO embeddings (e.g. clustering or subset sum), the [scikit-learn](https://scikit-learn.org/) library is required.
+It can be installed by either using `pip install scikit-learn` or installing qubolite with `pip install qubolite[embeddings]`.

 If you would like to install all optional dependencies you can use `pip install qubolite[all]` for achieving this.